AdobeDocs/uix/src/pages/services/aem-cf-console-admin/extension-development/index.md

 These are the current versions at the moment of creating the documentation.
 Make sure you are using the latest versions supported by Adobe IO when you create the application.

-- [Adobe I/O CLI](https://github.com/adobe/aio-cli).
-If you already have `Adobe I/O CLI` on your local, please ensure you use the latest version of the library.
+If you already have [Adobe I/O CLI](https://github.com/adobe/aio-cli) on your local, please ensure you use the latest version of the library.
 You can check the version through:

 ```shell
 aio -v